experimentarium/times/docs/part-2/03-parameters.md

 : Table 15: Report parameters in TIMES

 ### Acronyms used in cost reporting parameters

 The acronyms used in the reporting parameters for referring to certain types of costs are summarized in Table 16.
-The acronyms are used as qualifiers in the **uc_n** index of each reporting attribute, and are accessible in VEDA-BE through that same dimension.
+The acronyms are used as qualifiers in the $uc\_n$ index of each reporting attribute, and are accessible in VEDA-BE through that same dimension.

 +--------------+-------------------------------------------------------+
 | **Cost       | **Component acronyms**                                |